realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - Many programmers accepted these patterns as some kind of gospel, and they were often used to justify the use of inheritance in places where it was not appropriate, as well as other language features.
   - For example,"The "Gang of Four" book is the most famous book on the subject, and it is often referred to as the "Bible."
-  - Although some of the ideas in the book are good, many of the ideas are just hacks to fit the "procedural approach" into the "COP" paradigm.
+  - Although some ideas in the book are good, many of the ideas are just generally-accepted hacks to fit the "procedural approach" into the "COP" paradigm.

   - ### Many of the problems in COP could have been avoided by exploring what the originator of the term "Object Oriented", Alan Kay, originally meant by the term "Object Oriented."